 The willful violation was the failure to develop procedures on changing / putting idle pressure vessels in service.

-Our firm is proud to have helped dozens of the workers who were injured in the Williams plant explosion.
+Our firm is proud to have helped dozens of the workers injured in the Williams plant explosion.

 Our Firm’s Past Experience with Plant Accident Cases

 Not only did our firm represent nearly one third of the Deepwater Horizon crewmembers, but we also represented workers injured in the 2005 Texas City refinery explosion.
 Our experience with plant accident and explosion cases can be seen by browsing through our victories, which we believe show our dedication to the advocacy for these hard-working individuals.
 We encourage you to check them out for yourself by browsing through our victories here.